AndreaCrotti/Unit-testing-talk/unit.rst

 .. myself that I did a good job.

 - forget your debugger
-..
-TODO: fixme this
-- avoid over-engineering (small steps when required)
-- better design and better code
+- write better code
-..
-FIXME: not good
-- do only what necessary
+- only write what you need
-- sleep at night
+- *sleep at night*